bradarnst/newcv/src/partials/_experience.md

 As a **Senior Digital Architect** for The AA responsible for Solutions and Digital Architecture in The AA.
 Ensured successful development and transition of products and projects into a digital-centric landscape by implementing cutting-edge digital transformation strategies, coordinating with enterprise and data architects, and adopting cloud technologies and microservice architecture patterns to enhance performance and scalability.
 Collaborated with the broader Enterprise and Data Architecture community on digital transformation roadmaps.

-• AWS • Azure • Angular • Sitecore • Java • Spring • Swift • Cloudflare • databases • messaging • microservices • digital • UML • APIs • HLDs • Jira • github • architecture review board •
+• AWS • Azure • Angular • Sitecore • Java • Spring • Swift • Cloudflare • databases • messaging • microservices • digital • UML • APIs • HLDs • Jira • github • architecture review board • data privacy • GDPR •

 #### Digital Solutions Architect